Software-Improvement-Group/sigridci/docs/reference/analysis-scope-configuration.md

     component_base_dirs:
       - "modules"
       - "modules/specific"
-      - "" # This includes the root directory as a separate component
+      - "" # This "empty string" includes the `root` directory, as it appears in the upload folder structure, as a separate component.
+While this is like setting `"component_depth: 1"`, in this way you are able to split only some folders into separate components (in this case, `"modules"` and `"modules/specific"`)

 **Option 3: Defining components manually**